luxfi/docs/docs/nodes/run/subnet-node.md

 ### 3. Specify the Plugin with a Config.json

 Create a file named `config.json` and add a `track-subnets` field that is populated with the `SubnetID` you wish to track.
-The `SubnetID` of the WAGMI Subnet is the value beginning with “28nr...”.
+The `SubnetID` of the ZOO Subnet is the value beginning with “28nr...”.

 ```bash